anno4j/anno4j/README.md

 - Created (and annotated) Java POJOs are transformed to RDF and automatically transmitted to local/remote SPARQL using SPARQL Update functionality
 - Querying of annotations with path-based criteria
     - [x] Basic comparisons like "equal", "greater", and "lower"
+    - [x] String comparisons: "equal", "contains", "starts with", and "ends with"
     - [x] Union of different paths
     - [x] Type condition
     - [x] Custom filters